 Be sure to subscribe to Pack Hacker on YouTube and never miss a video.

 And now, we’re going to help you choose the best duffle bag for your situation.
-We’re going to break down the most popular styles of duffle, sharing what we like and dislike, and what to look for and what to avoid.
-We’ll discuss the considerations you should make before you buy, and we’ll recommend solid options for each category (tried and tested by us, of course).
+This guide breaks down the most popular styles of duffel, their pros and cons, and what to look for and avoid.
+We’ll also discuss the considerations you should make before you buy and recommend solid options for each category (tried and tested, by us, of course).

 Remember, what works well for some people will be not-so-great for others.
 Who knows, maybe your future favorite duffle bag hasn’t cracked our top ten.
 So, if you have the time, we highly suggest reading on (and not only because there are some hilarious jokes ahead of you).